Business cases of the projects we have completed

-As a result of vulnerability exploitation, the documents containing confidential data were extracted.
-Thus, unauthorized access by an intruder was emulated.
+As a result of the vulnerability exploitation, documents containing confidential data were extracted.
+Therefore, unauthorized access by an intruder was emulated.
 The customer received a comprehensive report about the vulnerabilities and their remediation methods.

 A big industrial plant with about 10,000 employees needed an assessment of IT infrastructure compliance with security requirements.
-The plant ordered the penetration test in grey box and white box modes.
+The plant ordered penetration test in a grey-box and white-box modes.
 Local area network servers were chosen as the pentest target objects.
 During the project, the following vulnerabilities and weaknesses were found:

-- Drawbacks in the event monitoring and security incident response processes (lack of measures to prevent intrusions, and recover from incidents).
+- Deficiencies in the event monitoring and security incident response processes (lack of measures to prevent intrusions, and recover from incidents).

-- Drawbacks in configuration management (uncontrolled test and guest network hosts in the corporate domain).
+- Deficiencies in configuration management (uncontrolled test and guest network hosts in the corporate domain).

-- Drawbacks of access and privilege management (open login via ssh for the standard root account; single administrator account for DC, network equipment, and user workstation management).
+- Deficiencies in access and privilege management (open login via ssh for the standard root account; single administrator account for DC, network equipment, and user workstation management).

-- Other technical vulnerabilities (proxy auto-detection for software is enabled).
+- Other technical vulnerabilities (proxy auto-detection for software was enabled).

-An unauthorized access of insiders was modelled during the project.
-The customer received the full report on vulnerabilities and how to eliminate them.
+Unauthorized access by insiders was modeled during the project.
+The customer received a full report on vulnerabilities and how to eliminate them.

 A medium-sized retailer implemented internal and external information security requirements.
-Some of them required complete analysis of the enterprise infrastructure, including penetration tests in the "grey box" and "white box" modes.
+Some of them required a complete analysis of the enterprise's infrastructure, including penetration tests in grey-box and white-box modes.
 During the pentest, the following vulnerabilities and weaknesses were found:

-- Vulnerabilities in the web applications (no request validity checks in the applications, data transfer through unencrypted HTTP channel).
+- Vulnerabilities in the web applications (no validity checks of requests in the applications, data transfer through an unencrypted HTTP channel).

-- Privilege management drawbacks (domain accounts for various services and applications had too high privileges).
+- Deficiencies in privilege management (domain accounts for various services and applications had too high privileges).

 - The possibility of e-mail forgery (no DKIM / DMARC signature systems on mail servers).